inkognitro/react-redux-saga-boilerplate/README.md

 ## Motivation
 Sometimes it is hard to deliver good quality software due to economic time pressure.
-With this project I try to provide a best practise frontend boilerplate so save nerves of developers, clients, company owners and to close the circle, the gods on earth, again: the developers.
+With this project I try to provide a best practise frontend boilerplate to save nerves of developers, clients, company owners and to close the circle, for me the gods on earth, again: the developers.

 ## Installation
 1. Install the latest version of [NodeJS](http://nodejs.org/en/download/)